-What stat reports does the IP.
-How small business reports to Rosstat
+What stat reports does the individual entrepreneur submit?
+How small businesses report to Rosstat

 Labor Relations 19.01.2023